slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Default passwords for users that are kept as part of the solution like admin must be changed
 - Out of the box clients must be removed or the default secrets for the out of the box clients should be reset
 - Usage of swagger in productive environments should be avoided
-- All sensitive data, such as usernames and passwords, must not be added to project.properties files as that means they will be added as part of the repository
+- All sensitive data, such as usernames and passwords, must not be added to project.properties files as that means they will be added as part of the repository.
+Instead the properties can be declared with dummy values.
+They actuals must be added directly to the local.properties file for each environment or must be added to a static file when using SAP Commerce Cloud.

 #### Sample Data
 All sample data must be removed in productive environments.
 There are 2 ways to achieve the this.